How to Declutter Your Gmail Inbox

 • Default — This is what you were given when you began your account.
 Here, emails are displayed in chronological order, with the newest email appearing first.

 • Important First — This option orders emails based on their importance.
-You can mark an email as being important by clicking the tab on the left side of the email, turning it yellow.
+You can mark an email as being important by clicking the tab on the left side of the email, and turning it yellow.
 Over time, Gmail learns which emails you consider important and prioritizes your inbox accordingly.

 • Unread First — This option shows any unopened emails at the top, regardless of importance.